-Slow cooker char siu pork ribs are very easy all you do is blend some ingredients & throw them in the crockpot, then 6 hours later glaze them.
+Slow cooker char siu pork ribs are very easy; blend some ingredients, throw them in the crockpot, then 6 hours later, give them a quick glaze.

 Slow Cooker Baby Back Pork Ribs